Visit Mexico’s vibrant capital city — CDMX!

-I lived in Mexico City for about a year… and now I’m here to help you live your best CDMX travel life!
+I lived in Mexico City for about a year, and now I’m here to serve as your virtual tour guide and help you live your best CDMX travel life!

-North America’s biggest (and dare I say, coolest!) city.
-From hip neighborhoods, to Aztec history, to street art, and of course, delicious tacos, there’s nowhere on Earth quite like Mexico City.
+This is North America’s biggest (and dare I say, coolest!) city: from hip neighborhoods and Aztec history, to Xochimilco‘s colorful boats and the amazing Teotihuacan UNESCO World Heritage Site, and of course, delicious tacos, there’s nowhere on Earth quite like Mexico City.

 - Weather-wise, Mexico City has what is known as the “eternal spring” climate, meaning it’s never super hot or super cool.
 The rainy season is from April-September.

 - The prettiest time of year in CDMX is from (about) mid-February to the end of March, when the bright purple jacaranda trees are in bloom!